-You can use Ahrefs’ Site Explorer as a complimentary research tool to perform backlinks analysis on competitors who are ranking for keywords of interest, and to discover new keyword ideas.
+You can use Ahrefs’ Site Explorer as a complementary research tool to perform backlinks analysis on competitors who are ranking for keywords of interest and to discover new keyword ideas.

 You don’t need to invest in expensive keyword research tools because your competitors have done a lot of the work for you, and we’ve already discussed two options that are cheap and effective.